joysticktv/joysticktv.github.io/streamer_support.md

 * **Direct Messaging** - Send direct messages, videos, and images for an amount of tokens you set.
 * **Post Content** - Share posts with exclusive content for your subscribers or set a token amount to unlock.

+### Revenue Share

+Streamers earn 80% revenue share.
+No prerequisites to start earning.

+The amount is calcuated based on the purchase amount that a user makes.
+If a user spends $100 to purchase tokens, and tips you all of those tokens, you earn $80.
+Keep in mind that some users may be given discount coupons to encourage more spending, or joined through an [affiliate link](/affiliate_support) other than yours.
+If they are given 20% off, then their purcahse price is $80.
+Instead of earning 80% on $100 purchase, you're earning 80% on an $80 purchase.

+> Purchases made by streamers using their Joystick Wallet will retain the full 100% value.
+A $100 token spend using the Joystick Wallet will earn you the full $100

+We provide extensive analytics and reporting to help you keep track of your money.

+For other questions or help, please email support@joystick.tv, or contact us on Discord.
+You can also visit our [FAQ page](/faq) for more info.

+### Token Values

+Every token tipped on Joystick will have a monetary value.
+Sometimes tokens may be given away for free as promotional tokens, but these will still have some monetary value to the streamer.
+They may range from $0.03 to $0.11 cents per token.

+The value of a token is calculated by taking the purchase amount, and removing 20% for Joystick's cut.
+The remaining 80% is used to get the PTV (Per Token Value).

+We use the formula `(token_price * (1 - 0.2)) / number_of_tokens` where `token_price` is the amount the user spends after discounts and fees are applied, and `number_of_tokens` is the number of tokens being purchased.
+Because this involves splitting fractions of $0.01, we round amount to the thousandths place.

+> The exception to this rule is when a token package is purchased using the Joystick Wallet.
+That formula is `token_price / number_of_tokens`.
+These tokens will retain 100% of their value.

+**Scenario 1**

+The user buys the lowest token package without a coupon, or affiliate fee.
+The package is $10.99 for 100 tokens.

+`(10.99 * (1 - 0.2) / 100)` is a PTV of `0.088`

+**Scenario 2**

+The user buys the highest package using a special promotion 30% coupon, as well as having signed up by an affiliate with 20% revshare.
+The package is normally $79.99 for 1000 tokens.

+30% off $79.99 is $55.99.
+The affiliate fee in this case is 20% of $55.99.
+This makes the `token_price` $44.79.

+`(44.79 * (1 - 0.2)) / 1000` is a PTV of `0.036`

+> Note that all streamers are also affiliates.
+If the user used your affiliate link and tips you, then you are earning $0.03 per token, but you also earned the affiliate fee (i.e. 20% of $55.99 = $11.20)

+**Scenario 3**

+A streamer uses their Joystick Wallet to purchase a [super supporter token package](/viewer_support) of 1000 tokens for $100.

+`100.0 / 1000` is a PTV of `0.10`

+### PTV & PTA

+**PTV**

+This is the "Per Token Value".
+The PTV is the amount calculated when the tokens are acquired, and each token is given this value.

+**PTA**

+This is the "Per Token Average".
+The PTA is the overall average value of the tokens.
+A user could purchase the 100 token package, tip out 90 tokens, then purchase the 200 token package.
+They would now have a total of 210 tokens, but at different values.
+If they tipped you 15 tokens, you would earn 10 tokens at one value, and 5 at a different value.
+We take the average of these and display the PTA for you.

 ### Payouts

-80% Revenue Share.
-No prerequisites to start earning.

 Payouts can be requested once you have earned the minimum withdrawal amount in available funds.
-All funds received are considered unavailable for 30 days from the day you receive the money.
+All funds received are considered "pending" for 30 days from the day you receive the money.
 You can think of your earnings like a sliding window.
 If you receive $1 on July 1st, that $1 will be available to you on July 31st.
 We do this in order to protect us and you from fraud.

 *Payout Options*
 * **Check** ($50 min / $2 fee)